-It’s a recipe roundup of my favorite 5 summer dinners.
-These meals are everyday dinners made easy and summer friendly.
+It’s a recipe roundup of my favorite 5 summer dinner ideas.
+These meals are everyday favorites, made easy and family friendly.
 What does that mean?
-Well, they’re dinners that don’t heat up the kitchen.
-And, I think you’ll be surprised at what I’ve included in this summer roundup!
+Well, they’re dinners that don’t heat up the kitchen and they’re favorites of kids and adults.

-This Tuesday, it’s Carnitas in the Crockpot.
+This Tuesday, it’s pulled pork carnitas.
 This is a definitely a fix it, and forget it recipe, because the carnitas are made in a slow cooker.
 Which is perfect during the summer – You won’t have to heat up the kitchen!

 Tomato and Cucumber Salad